-The plant is hardy to USDA zones from 9 – 10.
+The plant is recommended for USDA hardiness zones from 9 – 10.

 Watering and Feeding

 Butterfly pea plants prefer regular watering in the first growing season to absorb nutrients in the soil.

 The spurred variety is drought-tolerant but once it matures, it requires small but additional amounts of irrigation, especially in hot and dry weather conditions.